avaneev/biteopt/README.md

 utilize parameter value rounding (integer parameters).
 This strategy can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial (e.g. Perm and Lennard-Jones atom clustering problems).
-Also problems with many competing minima without a pronounced global gradient (e.g. Bukin N.6) may not be solved acceptably as in most cases they require exhaustive search.
+Also problems with many competing minima without a pronounced global descent towards global minimum (e.g. Bukin N.6 problem) may not be solved acceptably as in most cases they require exhaustive search.

 ## Constraint programming ##